underscoreHasan/hw1/README.md

 Those same instructions are summarized here in text:

-1. On the GitHub repository, click "Use this Template" the GitHub Classroom assignment for this lab (likely already done)
+1. On the GitHub repository, click "Use this Template" to create a repository under your account for this homework assignment

 ![](img/template.png)